HongshengHu/membership-inference-via-backdooring/README.md

 python train_MIB.py --gpu-id 0 --checkpoint 'checkpoint/one_owner' --trigger 'white_square' --y_target 1 --trigger_size 3 --trigger_coordinate_x 29 --trigger_coordinate_y 29 --marking_rate 0.001
 ```

-* Multiple data owner's data was collected and used: You can vary the number of data owners by changing --num_users.
+* Multiple data owners' data was collected and used: You can vary the number of data owners by changing --num_users.
 In the experiments, each data owner uses a different thrigger pattern and a different target label.
 ```python
 python train_MIB_multi.py --gpu-id 0 --checkpoint 'checkpoint/multi_owner' --num_users 10
 ```